gregnrobinson/cloud-tools/README.md

 ## Installed Packages

-- AWS SDK
+- AWS SDK : latest
-- Azure SDK
+- Azure SDK : latest
-- GCP SDK
+- GCP SDK : latest
-- Terraform
+- Terraform : 0.14.10
-- Vault
+- Vault : latest
-- Git
+- Git : latest
-- Python3
+- Python3 : latest
+- jq : latest
+-

 Start by enabling the required API's so we can build and push images using CloudBuild.